Managing Director of Programs (description below)

 Compensation and Location

-To be considered for this position, interested candidates must follow this link to submit a resume, cover letter, and salary requirements.
+To be considered for this position, interested candidates must follow the link below to submit a resume, cover letter, and salary requirements.
 CEA Recruiting is assisting Sustainable Conservation with this search.
 Please direct all applications and inquiries to CEA Recruiting.
 This position will remain open until filled.

 Sustainable Conservation is an equal opportunity employer.

 CEA Recruiting works with leading environmental nonprofits, foundations, and businesses to recruit top talent and design effective organizational staffing strategies.
-Click for more information.
+For more information, visit www.cearecruiting.com.